 Evidently, WordPress works in a challenging ecosystem.
 We always suggest our readers be as vigilant as possible because the security of your website is a collaborative effort.
-Being one step ahead and using tools like WordPress malware removal and site backup services can come handy if something happens to your site.
+Being one step ahead and using tools like WordPress malware removal and site backup services can come in handy if something happens to your site.

 So what does security in WordPress mean?
 What are the things it involves?
 What is your website security dependant on?
 It involves (but isn’t limited to) the following three factors: